-1) Château Margaux: the most historic
+1. Château Margaux: the most historic

-📌 33460 Margaux-Cantenac
+📍 33460 Margaux-Cantenac

-2) Château Pichon-Longueville: the most emblematic
+2. Château Pichon-Longueville: the most emblematic

-📌 D2, 33250 Pauillac
+📍D2, 33250 Pauillac

-3) Château Cheval Blanc: the most modern
+3. Château Cheval Blanc: the most modern

-In addition to its unique territory, what makes this exceptional château so special is the modern architecture of its winery, designed by Christian de Portzamparc.
-With its graceful curves, two white concrete waves surfing over an artificial hill populated by wild grasses, this futuristic vessel emerges from the vineyards like a UFO in the Bordeaux wine panorama.
+What makes this exceptional château so special, in addition to its unique territory, is the modern architecture of its winery designed by Christian de Portzamparc.
+With its graceful curves; two white concrete waves surfing on an artificial hill populated by wild grasses, this futuristic vessel emerges amidst the vines like a UFO in the Bordeaux wine panorama.

-📌 1 Cheval Blanc, 33330 Saint-Émilion
+📍 1 Cheval Blanc, 33330 Saint-Émilion

-4) Château La Dominique: the most avant-garde
+4. Château La Dominique: the most avant-garde

-📌 1 La Dominique, 33330 Saint-Émilion
+📍 1 La Dominique, 33330 Saint-Émilion

-5) Château Les Carmes Haut Brion: the most extraordinary
+5. Château Les Carmes Haut Brion: the most extraordinary

 Here again, we admire the rare beauty of the wine storehouse in the shape of an upturned ship, designed by Philippe Starck himself, the ultimate reference in modern architecture.
 Located in the heart of Bordeaux, Château Les Carmes Haut Brion is a true haven of peace.
 Surrounded by water and century-old trees, this château enjoys a unique green setting.

-📌 20 Rue des Carmes, 33000 Bordeaux, France
+📍 20 Rue des Carmes, 33000 Bordeaux, France

-6) Château Lascombes: the most monumental
+6. Château Lascombes: the most monumental

-📌 1, cours de Verdun 33460 Margaux
+📍1, cours de Verdun 33460 Margaux

-7) Château Pédesclaux: the most designer of them all
+7. Château Pédesclaux: the most designer of them all

-You won’t be surprised to learn that it has been awarded ” Best Of 2018″ in the ” Architecture & Landscape” category… Chis 1855 Grand Cru Classé in the Pauillac vineyards has been renovated by architect Jean-Michel Wilmotte.
-The pearl of the château: an 18th-century Carthusian monastery proudly enthroned in a glass cage.
+You won’t be surprised to learn that it has been awarded “Best Of 2018” in the “Architecture & Landscape”category … This1855 Grand Cru Classé in the Pauillac vineyards was renovated by architect Jean-Michel Wilmotte.
+The pearl of the château: an 18th-century Carthusian monastery that sits proudly in the middle of a glass cage.
 A one-of-a-kind masterpiece of finesse and technology!

 📌 Route de Pédesclaux, 33250 Pauillac